“I eat really healthily, but the weight is not going down”. Is this you? You might be health-conscious, calorie-unconscious.

 So how can you be healthy and put on weight?

-I think there are a number of ways in which this can happen.
+There are several ways in which this can happen.
 Let’s look at some examples.

 You might be getting lots of healthy food that is high in calories.
 Hmmm, like what?